nsidc/granule-metgen/README.md

 ## Installing MetGenC

-MetGenC can be installed from [PyPI](https://pypi.org/):
+MetGenC can be installed from [PyPI](https://pypi.org/).
+First, create a Python virtual environment in a directory of your choice, then activate
+it:

+    $ python -m venv path-to-venv-name-i-chose
+    $ source path-to-venv-name-i-chose/bin/activate

+Now install MetGenC into the virtual environment using `pip`:

-    $ pip install --user nsidc-metgenc
+    $ pip install nsidc-metgenc

 That's it!
 Now we're ready to run MetGenC and see what it can do: